Lforest12345/LLM-powered-APR-Robustness/README.md

 ## Code:
 This repository includes the following code:

-* Code for reproducing the Bi-LSTM model: Located in the `Bi-LSTM` directory.
+* Code for using AST to implement nine kinds of MRs: Located in the `` directory.
 * Code for LLM-based commit message generation: Located in the `Models & Metrics` directory, comprising code for LLaMA-7B, LLaMA-13B, GPT-3.5, and Gemini models.
 For GPT-3.5 and Gemini, we provide two versions of the code: one with examples (with_example) and one without examples (without_example).
 * Tools for retrieving the best examples: Located in the `tools` directory, including semantic retrieval tools and lexical retrieval tools.